Home > About Fly

 These features collectively enhance the security, management, and efficiency of your Google Workspace and Cloud environments, ensuring robust data protection and streamlined operations.

-Use Case – Want to Migrate a Microsoft 365 Groups Environment?
+How do I Migrate a Microsoft 365 Groups Environment?

-![('image5', 'Resolution.')](/en/fly-user-guide/images/('image5', 'Resolution.').png "('image5', 'Resolution.')")Resolution: To perform a migration, you must first create a connection between Fly and both the source and destination Microsoft 365 tenants on the Connections page under Settings.
-You can use the Create connection panel to select which tenants to migrate the environment to and from, and even the container for auto mapping (this is optional but very handy!).Once a connection has been established, you can then create a migration policy to define the scope of the migration under the same Settings section through Migration policies.
+Once a connection has been established, you can then create a migration policy to define the scope of the migration under the same Settings section through Migration policies.
 Configure the filters to define the objects you want to migrate, such as Group membership, SharePoint team sites, and files.
 Configure the conflict resolution and user mappings, and you will be ready to create a migration project.

 A migration project can be initiated on the Projects page from the left pane.
 This page allows you to define which Microsoft 365 Groups mappings you would want to run the migration with.
-Select Full migration and ensure that the available user seats / objects are sufficient for the migration, and then click Run to proceed with the migration.|
+Select Full migration and ensure that the available user seats / objects are sufficient for the migration, and then click Run to proceed with the migration.

 For details about migrating a Microsoft 365 Groups environment, refer to Perform Microsoft 365 Groups Migrations.

-Use Case Want toMigrate Data between OneDrive and SharePoint Online?
+How do I Migrate Data between OneDrive and SharePoint Online?

-Use Case Want toMigrate Data between OneDrive and OneDrive?
+How do I Migrate Data between OneDrive and OneDrive?

-![('image10', 'Resolution.')](/en/fly-user-guide/images/('image10', 'Resolution.').png "('image10', 'Resolution.')")Resolution: Choose one of the following resolutions to migrate your data:You can create a OneDrive project and add project mappings to map source OneDrive users to destination OneDrive users.
-Then, configure a filter policy in the OneDrive migration policy as the screenshot shown below to filter the source data you want to migrate.![('image11', 'image11')](/en/fly-user-guide/images/('image11', 'image11').png "('image11', 'image11')")You can create a SharePoint Online project in Fly, select SharePoint Online connections as the source and destination connections.
-When adding mappings to the project, enter the source OneDrive folder URLs and the destination OneDrive object URLs as required.
-For example:![('image12', 'Examples.')](/en/fly-user-guide/images/('image12', 'Examples.').png "('image12', 'Examples.')")
+You can create a OneDrive project and add project mappings to map source OneDrive users to destination OneDrive users.
+Then, configure a filter policy in the OneDrive migration policy as the screenshot shown below to filter the source data you want to migrate.

-Use Case – Want to Track and Monitor Your Migration?
+How do I Track and Monitor Your Migration?

-![('image14', 'Resolution.')](/en/fly-user-guide/images/('image14', 'Resolution.').png "('image14', 'Resolution.')")Resolution: You can select one or multiple projects on the Projects page and click Generate report to generate migration reports.
+You can select one or multiple projects on the Projects page and click Generate report to generate migration reports.
 Then, you can access them in the Fly Download Center, where you can view details of migration reports and download reports from the built-in dashboard.
 You can click Refresh to retrieve the latest statuses of all reports.
 Once refreshed, you can view all reports whose status are listed as "Finished" or as "Exceptions".
-Click the Download (![('image15', 'Button: Download button.')](/en/fly-user-guide/images/('image15', 'Button: Download button.').png "('image15', 'Button: Download button.')")) button next to the job ID to download the migration reports before the expiration time of the reports.
+Click the Download button next to the job ID to download the migration reports before the expiration time of the reports.
 A ZIP file of the reports will be downloaded to the current browser’s download location.
 Other functions of the Download Center include stopping any in progress or in queue report generation jobs, deleting any migration reports that are no longer needed, and searching for report generation jobs using keywords.

 For details about downloading and viewing job reports, refer to Download Center.